maheraj/Java/multithreading/readme.md

 * Child Thread priority depends on parent thread priority
 * highest priority thread will be executed first than the lower priority thread
 * If two thread have the same priority it depends on Thread Scheduling's algorithm (Round-Robin, First Come First Serve, etc.)

+## Daemon Thread
+Daemon thread is a low priority thread that runs in background to perform tasks such as garbage collection